 With effect from 6 April 2017 public bodies are required to deduct and remit tax and National Insurance Contributions from payments made to an intermediary where, but for that intermediary, the person providing services to the Council would otherwise be an employee.
 Public bodies also have continuing responsibilities to assess the employment status of workers who don’t use intermediaries, ie sole traders.
 Given the extensive use of intermediaries and ‘self-employed’ individuals within the sector, these obligations have a major impact, both in terms of the resource requirements to ensure compliance and the additional costs arising.

-HMRC has introduced the ESS tool to assist engagers in reaching the correct decision on employment status -whether an intermediary is used or not – and this has replaced the previous Employment Status Indicator (ESI) tool.
-HMRC has said that it will accept the outcome of the ESS, as long as the information provided in completing it is correct.
+HMRC has introduced the CEST tool to assist engagers in reaching the correct decision on employment status -whether an intermediary is used or not – and this has replaced the previous Employment Status Indicator (ESI) tool.
+HMRC has said that it will accept the outcome of the CEST, as long as the information provided in completing it is correct.
 If not, it has the right to recover tax that should have been deducted for up to 20 years.
 Therefore, it is vital that the questions are answered honestly and accurately by the public body.

-However, we are finding that many of the questions asked in the ESS are potentially open to misinterpretation and this could have a material outcome on the decision of the tool regarding the worker’s status.
+However, we are finding that many of the questions asked in the CEST are potentially open to misinterpretation and this could have a material outcome on the decision of the tool regarding the worker’s status.
 Therefore, in this course, we seek to clarify how each of the questions should be interpreted based on longstanding principles established by case law, to help reach the correct outcome and to minimise the risk of a tax and National Insurance Contributions (NIC), interest and penalty liability to the public body.

 Examples of the areas we will we consider are:

 · What constitutes a genuine right of substitution?

 · What types of expenses incurred by the worker would be sufficient to demonstrate genuine financial risk?